wackou/pyinfra/docs/inventory-data.rst

 Connecting with Data
 --------------------

-Data can be used to configure connectors, for example setting SSH connection details can be done like so:
+Data can be used to configure connectors.
+For example, setting SSH connection details can be done like so:

 .. code:: python